 One of the most famous Italian landmarks is the Galleria dell’Accademia di Firenze, the Accademia Gallery in Florence, Italy.
 The Gallery was established in the 1700s as a companion to the next door Academy of Fine Arts and housed in a space that once belonged to the Hospital of Saint Matthew.

 While there are many works of Renaissance art housed within its wall, the most famous is Michelangelo’s statue of David.
 Originally displayed outside in Piazza Della Signoria, the statue was moved for its protection into the Accademia Gallery in 1873.
 The Tribune, a skylighted rotunda area, was specifically built for the David statue by 1882.

 The Accademia Gallery is also home to a number of Michelangelo’s other works, like the four unfinished Prisoners, as well as other notable Renaissance artists like Bartolomeo Cristofori, Sandro Botticelli.
 There is also a hall dedicated to unique musical instruments crafted by musicians like Stradivari and Domenico Ghirlandaio.

 By Veronika Primm from Travel Geekery

 The Ancient Greek Theatre in Taormina belongs to one of the best-preserved amphitheatres in Sicily and Italy.
-It’s the second-largest such theatre on the island of Sicily and can be found in the lovely Taormina on the North-eastern coast.
+It’s the second-largest such theater on the island of Sicily and can be found in the lovely Taormina on the Northeastern coast.

 Nowadays, this amazing venue often plays host to an array of concerts and events.
 Even during a standard visit on a normal day, however, you’re going to be stunned by the magnificent views out over the Ionian Sea.
 On a clear day, you can even get a glimpse of Mount Etna.